Common Names: Thai Red Mountain Ratsnake

 First Described: SCHULZ & HELFENBERGER, 1998

-It is commonly believed that at this time that all captive bred specimens originated from one European Breeder, Klaus-Dieter Shulz.
-The original animals where collected from the Loei region of Thailand and imported into the USA, where they were then exported, of the 20 or so animals this breeder recieved, only a handful survived.
+Captive History: It is commonly believed that at this time that all captive bred specimens originated from one European Breeder, Klaus-Dieter Schulz.
+The original animals where collected from the Loei region of Thailand and imported into the USA, where they were then exported, of the 20 or so animals this breeder received, only a handful survived.
 He managed to successfully breed this species and incubate eggs it is these that are the source of all captive bred coxi both here in the UK, Europe and the USA.